ethan-wickstrom/notez/docs/components/note-list-item.md

 ## Overview

 The `NoteListItem` component renders a single, selectable item within the `NoteList`.
-It displays the note's title and handles user interaction to select the note, updating the global application state.
+It displays the note's title and last updated time, handling user interaction to select the note.
+It uses a subtle visual style with enhanced active and hover states for improved clarity and user experience in the dark theme.

 ## Installation